 - optional: coarse sugar for sprinkling on top before baking

-- optional: confectioners’ sugar for topping after baking
+- optional: confectioners’ sugar for sifting on top after baking

-- Bake for 20-25 minutes or until lightly golden and cooked through.
-Remove from the oven and allow to cool for a few minutes.
-Sprinkle lightly with confectioners’ sugar, if desired.
+- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
+Remove from the oven and cool for a few minutes before enjoying.
+Dust with confectioners’ sugar if desired.

-- I prefer mini chocolate chips because you get more in every bite!
-Regular size is just fine, though you may want to increase the amount to 1 and 1/4 cups.
+- Chocolate Chips: I prefer mini chocolate chips because you get more in every bite!
+Regular size is just fine, though you may want to increase the amount to 1 and 1/2 cups (270g).